-- 1. Call the Department of Public Safety's emergency telephone line extension 718-289-5390 / 5311 from your cell phone.
+- Call the Department of Public Safety's emergency telephone line extension 718-289-5390 from your cell phone.
 Or report the information to any member of the Department of Public Safety or in person at the Public Safety Office located in Loew Hall 5th floor - 2.
-Victims or witnesses may report crimes to persons designated as Campus Security Authorities who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
+Victims or witnesses may report crimes to persons designated as Campus Security Authorities who will then forward only the report of the crime - without divulging the name of victim or witness - to the Department of Public Safety for inclusion in the annual crime report.
 Names and numbers of Campus Security Authorities are located on page 3 of this report.
 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
 For the purposes of providing crime statistics pursuant to the Campus Security Act in the College's Annual Security Report, victim and witness information will remain anonymous.
 However, complete confidentiality cannot be guaranteed in all other contexts.
 The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College Community.
 In many cases however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide alert. - 3.
-In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call 911.
+In the event that the situation you observe or are involved in is of an extreme or lifethreatening nature, call 911.
 However, if you make a 911 call, also notify the Department of Public Safety.
-They will assist and direct the police along with other responding emergency personnel.

-4. If you wish to report the allegations to the Bronx Community College, contact one of the individuals listed below:
+They will assist and direct the police along with other responding emergency personnel. - 4.
+If you wish to report the allegations to the Bronx Community College, contact one of the individuals listed below:

-Jessenia Paoli, Title IX Coordinator, Chief Diversity Officer- Office of Affirmative Action, Compliance &

-Diversity

-Language Hall, Room 31 Phone: 718-289-5288 Email: jessenia.paoli@bcc.cuny.edu

-Saul Fraguada, Director of Public Safety

-Loew Hall, Room 507 Phone: 718-289-5876 Email: saul.fraguada@bcc.cuny.edu

-Irene R. Delgado, Vice President for Student Success

-Loew Hall, Room 201 Phone: 718-289-5869 Email: irene.delgado@bcc.cuny.edu

-Alexandria Torres, Domestic Violence Investigator - Public Safety

-Loew, Room 516 Phone: 718-289-3730 Email: alexandria.torres@bcc.cuny.edu

-Susan G. Fiore, Interim Executive Counsel.
-Deputy to the President and Labor Designee

-Language Hall, Room 37 Phone: 718-289-5913 Email: susan.fiore@bcc.cuny.edu

-Marta Clark, Executive Director of Human Resources

-South Hall Room 208 Phone: 718-289-5113 Email: marta.clark@bcc.cuny.edu
+Jessenia Paoli, Diversity Title IX Coord inator, Chief Diversity Officer- Office of Affirmative Action, Compliance & Language Hall, Room 31 Phone: 718-289-5288 Email: jessenia.paoli@bcc.cuny.edu Saul Fraguada, Director of Pu blic Safety Loew Hall, Roo Phone: 718-289-5876 Email: saul.fraguada@bcc.cuny.edu Irene R. Delgad lo, Vice Preside ent for Student Success Loew Hall, Roo m 201 Phone: 718-289-5869 Email: irene.delgado@bcc.cuny.edu Susan G. Fiore, Executive Lega l Counsel, Deputy to the Preside nt and Labor Designee Language Hall, Room 37 Phone: 718-289-5913 Email: susan.fiore@bcc.cuny.edu Tina Spears, Executive Dire ector of Human Resources South Hall Room 208 Phone: 718-289-5113 Email: tina spears@bcc.cupy.edu